rodrigoelp/little-stories/Unlikely adventures/37-Chapter-37.md

 # Warm closure

-Hannah's knee jiggled up and down, anxiety rushed though her body like anxiety would rush through someone expecting anything at any point in time and a narrator fails to describe the intricacies of that feeling that doesn't go away, in which you are panicking, the palm of your hands feel sticky and sweaty and for some reason, your stomach is trying to leave your body via your belly button.
+Hannah's knee jiggled up and down, anxiety rushed though her body like anxiety would rush through someone expecting anything at any point in time and a narrator fails to describe the intricacies of that feeling that doesn't go away, in which you are panicking filled with fear, the palms of your hands feel sticky, sweaty and for some reason, your stomach is trying to leave your body via your belly button.

-She watched where Amir stood up before the Tiger took him away and a blaze so bright that even the flames on the candles in the room got extinguished.
+She stared at the scorched marks left behind by the Tiger, right where he took Amir away in a blaze so bright that even the dancing flames at the top of the candles decorating the room went extinguished.

 *"And you guys really don't know what is going on?"* - asked Sam to the slightly annoyed spectres playing a game of cards.